 The majority of the Company's financial assets and financial liabilities are quoted in active markets.
 The Company therefore obtains the fair value of each financial asset and financial liability, which includes derivative financial instruments, from external sources.
 The Company values unquoted equity investments using either a discounted cash flow valuation technique for guarantee contracts or a net asset value for other investments.
-The inputs to this model are taken from observable markets other than unadjusted quoted prices where possible, but where this is not feasible, a degree of judgement is applied in establishing fair values.
+The inputs to the discounted cash flow valuations are taken from observable markets other than unadjusted quoted prices where possible, but where this is not feasible, a degree of judgement is applied in establishing fair values.
 Judgements include considerations of inputs such as credit risk and volatility.
-The fair value of the Company's investment in PIMCO Real Estate Lending Europe Fund SCSp (PCREL) is determined based on the published net asset value (NAV) of PCREL fund as at year-end.
+The fair value of the Company's investment in PIMCO Real Estate Lending Europe Fund S.C.Sp.
+(PCREL) is determined based on the published net asset value (NAV) of PCREL fund as at year end.